Jeremiah 15:1-4

 When a people persistently reject God’s warnings, judgment eventually arrives with unstoppable certainty.

-4 I will cause them to be tossed back and forth among all the kingdoms of the earth, because of Manasseh, the son of Hezekiah, king of Judah, for that which he did in Jerusalem.
+4 I will make them a horror to all the kingdoms of the earth because of what Manasseh son of Hezekiah king of Judah did in Jerusalem.

 When a people persistently reject God’s warnings, judgment eventually arrives with unstoppable certainty.